vuejs/docs/src/guide/scaling-up/testing.md

 # Testing

+// TODO update

+- If using Vite, we recommend [Cypress](https://www.cypress.io/) as the test runner for both unit and e2e tests.
+Unit tests for Vue SFCs can be done with the [Cypress Component Test Runner](https://www.cypress.io/blog/2021/04/06/introducing-the-cypress-component-test-runner/).

+- Vue CLI comes with [Jest](https://jestjs.io/) and [Mocha](https://mochajs.org/) integrations.

+- If you are manually configuring Jest to work with Vue SFCs, check out [vue-jest](https://github.com/vuejs/vue-jest) which is the official Jest transform for Vue SFCs.

 ## Introduction

 When it comes to building reliable applications, tests can play a critical role in an individual or team's ability to build new features, refactor code, fix bugs, etc. While there are many schools of thought with testing, there are three categories often discussed in the context of web applications: